brevzin/cpp_proposals/2758_compile_time_messages/compile-time-messages.md

 }

 int x = foo(2); // OK, constant-intiialized
-int y = foo(0); // error: the initialization of y is a constexpr-erroneous expression
+int y = foo(0); // error: the initialization of y is constexpr-erroneous
 ```
 :::